Dark Star (film): Home media

 In August 1983, VCI Entertainment released a theatrical cut of Dark Star on videocassette.
 It was criticized by O'Bannon.
 A new video master was obtained from O'Bannon's personal 35 mm print, and a widescreen "Special Edition" of the film was released by 1987 on budget distributor United Home Video.

 O'Bannon later re-edited the movie into a seventy-two minute director's cut, removing much of the footage that had been shot and added after Harris had bought the distribution rights.
 This version was released on LaserDisc in 1992.

 The film was released on DVD March 23, 1999.
 Both the original theatrical version and a shorter, sixty-eight minute "special edition" were included.

 A two-disc "Hyperdrive Edition" DVD set was released on October 26, 2010.
 Along with the two versions of the movie previously released on DVD, it included a feature-length documentary, Let There be Light: The Odyssey of Dark Star, which explores the origins and production of the film.

 In 2012, a "Thermostellar Edition" was released on Blu-ray.
 It included the special features of the 2010 release, but not the shorter special edition of the movie, only the theatrical version.

 Reception

 Audience reactions

 While greeted enthusiastically by the crowd at Filmex, the film was not well-received upon its initial theatrical release.
-Carpenter and O'Bannon reported nearly empty theatres, and little reaction to the humor in the movie.
+Carpenter and O'Bannon reported nearly empty theaters, and little reaction to the humor in the movie.
 However, the home video revolution of the early 1980s saw Dark Star become a cult film among sci-fi fans.
 Director Quentin Tarantino called the film a "masterpiece."